jankotek/mapdb-site/doc/getting-started.rst

 Hello World
 -----------

 Hereafter is a simple example.
-It opens TreeMap backed by file in temp directory, file is discarded after JVM exit:
+It opens TreeMap backed by a file in temp directory.
+The file is discarded after JVM exits:

 .. literalinclude:: ../../mapdb/src/test/java/doc/start_hello_world.java
     :start-after: //a